 Freshness Note

-Last updated for the supporting research pack on 2026-05-19.
+Last updated for the supporting source review on 2026-07-03.
 Re-check vendor capabilities, model pricing, and governance guidance before using this page to scope a live automation project.

 FAQ